-Net income increased \$15.2 million, or 57.0%, to \$41.9 million for the year ended December 31, 2007 from \$26.7 million for the year ended December 31, 2006.
-Diluted earnings per share increased 50.6% to \$2.32 for the year ended December 31, 2007 from \$1.54 for the year ended December 31, 2006.
-The increase was primarily attributable to an increase in net income, slightly offset by an increase in weighted-average shares outstanding.
+Net income increased \$1.4 million, or 6.2%, to \$24.3 million for the year ended December 31, 2007 from \$22.9 million for the year ended December 31, 2006.
+The increase in net income was primarily due to the increase in revenues, which was largely offset by higher non-cash compensation expense totaling \$17.6 million in 2007 and \$3.8 million in 2006, representing Shareholder Payments and Employee Payments as described above under "Restatement of Previously-Issued Financial Statements."
+The increase in our effective income tax rate as described above also had an unfavorable impact on net income.
+Diluted earnings per share increased 2.3% to \$1.35 for the year ended December 31, 2007 from \$1.32 for the year ended December 31, 2006.
+Non-cash compensation expense reduced diluted earnings per share by \$0.97 in 2007 and \$0.22 in 2006.
+Additionally, diluted earnings per share was slightly reduced by an increase in weighted-average shares outstanding.